Skip to content

 The widget handles most errors internally and displays user-friendly messages.
 For deeper control, listen to the error events and react accordingly.

 Emitted when the operation cannot continue.
-The widget shows an error screen.
+The widget shows an error screen (FAILED or DISABLED).

 widget.addEventListener('allfeat:failed', (e) => {